-The clt0d0 disk has been configured for encapsulation.
+The c1t0d0 disk has been configured for encapsulation.

-or a message for empty disks to be initialized instead of encapsulated, as follows:
+- If you did not select encapsulation, a message for empty disks to be initialized instead of encapsulated appears, as follows:

 The c3t2d0 disk appears to be empty.
 Adding as a new disk.